percona/k8spxc-docs/docs/gke.md

 ## Installing the Operator

-1. First of all, use your [Cloud Identity and Access Management (Cloud IAM)](https://cloud.google.com/iam) to control access to the cluster.
+1. First of all, use your [Cloud Identity and Access Management (Cloud IAM) :octicons-link-external-16:](https://cloud.google.com/iam) to control access to the cluster.
 The following command will give you the ability to create Roles and RoleBindings:

     ``` {.bash data-prompt="$" }
     $ kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $(gcloud config get-value core/account)